-How to Prepare for Your Utah Ski Vacation
+How to Prepare for a Utah Ski Trip

-As someone who makes a living forecasting snowfall in Utah and spends close to one hundred days on the slopes each winter, I can tell you that the state’s tagline — The Greatest Snow on Earth® — is not just an advertising slogan, it’s a meteorological fact.
-We have an unrivaled combination of quantity, quality and frequency of snowfall, as well as epic terrain.
+As someone who makes a living forecasting snowfall in Utah and spends close to one hundred days on the slopes each winter, I can tell you that the state’s tagline — The Greatest Snow on Earth® — is not just an advertising slogan.
+It’s a meteorological fact.
+We have an unrivaled combination of quantity, quality and frequency of snowfall and epic terrain.
 That doesn’t mean we don’t have our challenges during ski season.
 We do.
-But there are ways we can avoid those challenges, and even help to mitigate them, all while making the most of our Utah ski and snowboard experience.
-Before you travel, review our Ski Travel Checklist and keep these five tips in mind:
+But there are ways we can avoid those challenges and even help to mitigate them, all while making the most of our Utah ski and snowboard experience.
+Before you leave for your Utah ski trip, review our Ski Travel Checklist and keep these five tips in mind:

 2. Stay Safe on the Roads

 Utah’s mountains receive frequent, heavy snowfall.
 While this is great for our winter recreation opportunities, it also presents winter driving safety challenges.
 If you plan to access Utah resorts by vehicle on days in which snow is in the forecast, the vehicle must have four-wheel drive or be equipped with chains or snow tires.

 Our roads frequently have traction laws during storms that prevent you from accessing the resorts without a properly equipped vehicle.
 When driving on snowy roads, please take it slow and leave much more space between you and surrounding vehicles.
 It is also important to remember that some of our roads intersect natural avalanche paths, so always respect road closures during or after storms while avalanche mitigation is in progress.